bartlomiej94/teylor-app/README.md

 - Tests need major improvements.
 API requests should be mocked and tested too.
 - There are occasional visual issues on front-end, such as misalignment when data is longer, or when resolution is changed in real time.
 - Right now all rates are set with fixed decimal places.
-However, there are cases (e.g. JPY -> BTC) where we have weak vs strong currencies, and therefore price will show as 0.0000.
+However, there are cases (e.g. JPY -> BTC) where we have relatively cheap vs strong currencies, and therefore price will show as 0.0000.

 Thanks :)